Cook I (Apprenticeship)

-The School of Business & Hospitality alternative exam date rules are as follows:
+The School Hospitality & Culinary Arts alternative exam date rules are as follows:

 - It is the student's responsibility to review the exam schedule and identify any conflicts prior to the start of exam week.
 Please be sure to note dates, time, room number and correct section numbers.